-reflecting on his years as In OPPE, Director of dealing with Congressmen and staff, he notes that biomedical science has a very special place in the scheme of Congressional "There is thinking. a strong Congressional commitment to the idea that what we are doing is beneficial.
+In reflecting on his years as OPPE, dealing Director of with Congressmen and staff, he notes that biomedical science has a very special place in the scheme of Congressional thinking.
+"There is a strong Congressional commitment to the idea that what we are doing is beneficial.
 We have to guard that faith and insure that it is not eroded.
 It is only through maintaining a strong biomedical research community with the full support of the public that, for example, a health crisis like AIDS can be responded to as quickly as it has."